AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 | `type` | string | The type of the job |
 | `imsOrgId` | string | The global company ID |

-## GET classifications jobs by dataset
+## GET classification jobs by dataset

 Use this endpoint to retrieve job information for a specified dataset ID.
 For more information about classification jobs, see [Classification set jobs manager](https://experienceleague.adobe.com/docs/analytics/components/classifications/sets/job-manager.html).